goncalhurtado/age-calculator/README.md

 # Age Wizard🧙🏻‍♂️

-This simple nad charming tool allows users to effortlessly determine their age with precision.
+This simple and charming tool allows users to effortlessly determine their age with precision.
 Built with TypeScript

 ## Run
 `npm run dev`